Disorder Operator and R\'enyi Entanglement Entropy of Symmetric Mass Generation

 The SMG transition is essentially a semimetal-insulator transition, intuitively we expect the conductivity at the SMG to be smaller than that in the Dirac semimetal phase.
 Indeed, the ratio $\alpha_s(V = V_c)/\alpha_s(V = 0)$ is smaller than 1 in our simulation (shown in inset of Fig.~\ref{fig:sq} (c)).
 It is also the case for the previously investigated Gross-Neveu transition of Dirac fermions, which is also a semimetal-insulator transition~\cite{liu2023fermion,jiang2022fermion}.
 But we would like to remark that, unlike the EE, there is no general theorem which directly connects the RG flow with the magnitude of $\sigma$.

 It was shown numerically that, at the DQCP $s(\theta)$ can become negative for a broad range of $\theta$~\cite{wang2022scaling,liu2023fermion}, if one tries fitting the data of the disorder operator with the form of Eq.~\ref{cornerlog}, which is in stark contrast against the general conclusion of the non-negativity of $s(\theta)$ for all $\theta$.
-In our model, as shown in Fig.\ref{fig:sq}(a), $s(\theta)$ indeed remains positive for all $\theta$ and $V \leq V_c$, which is analogous to the situation of the Gross-Neveu transition.
+In our model, as shown in Fig.~\ref{fig:sq}(a), $s(\theta)$ indeed remains positive for all $\theta$ and $V \leq V_c$, which is analogous to the situation of the Gross-Neveu transition.
 When $V > V_c$, $s(\theta)=0$ since the system is gapped and featureless.

 If the subregion $M$ has a smooth boundary, i.e. there is no corner, we expect that the disorder operator scales as $\ln \left|X_M(\theta)\right| \sim -al + \beta(\theta) $, with a constant $\beta(\theta)$ which also encodes the information of the CFT.
 The reason for this expectation is that, the conserved charge density that was used to construct the disorder operator is dual to the Wilson loop operator, using the standard dictionary of duality in $(2+1)d$, and the Wilson loop operator can be viewed as a $1d$ defect inserted in the $(2+1)d$ CFT.
-Then $\beta(\theta)$ corresponds to the ``defect entropy" discussed in Ref.~\cite{zohardefect}.
+A quantity similar to $\beta(\theta)$ defined in flat spacetime is referred to as ``defect entropy" in Ref.~\cite{zohardefect}.
 In Fig.~\ref{fig:sq} (b) we show $\beta(\theta)$ and the inset exhibits $\beta(\theta)$ versus $\theta^2$.
 Taking two specific $\theta$ values of $\pi/4$ and $\pi/2$, we observe that $\beta(\theta)$ is finite for $V \leq V_c$, develops a peak close to $V_c$ and a vanishes in the FMI phase, as shown in Fig.~\ref{fig:sq} (d).